AGritsevich/FaceFinder/README.md

 # TestTaskRegula

 Please be infrom that this solution was create in short terms.

-So, it's wasn't build and test under any OS Linux.
+Build
+For build it need install OpenCV and configure global path to OpenCV build directory "OPENCV_DIR".